 “Eliminating traffic jams requires fewer people driving and more people cycling,” said Ayfer Baykal, who heads Copenhagen City Council’s Technical and Environmental Administration.
 “There are enormous gains to be had if we can get people to cycle in and out of the city.
 Collaborating with our neighbouring municipalities to build the bike-bahns is the best thing we’ve done for cyclists since we started building cycle lanes 100 years ago.”

 The project intends to expand, improve and link existing cycle lanes in Greater Copenhagen, as well as improving signage, so commuters can quickly identify the easiest route available.
-In addition to signs marking the new route, an orange stripe has also been painted on the ground along its entire length.
+In addition to signs marking the new route, an orange marking has also been painted on the ground along its entire length.

 “One in three people living in Greater Copenhagen say they would cycle more if it were easier to do so,” Vibeke Storm Rasmussen, chair of the Greater Copenhagen Regional Council, said.
 “The bike-bahn is the best thing we can do to make cycling a real alternative to driving for even more commuters.
 The more people we can encourage to cycle, the more we can reduce congestion and pollution – both of which will improve quality of life in Greater Copenhagen.”